 - If the answer to your question isn't in this manual, look in Mac Help for instructions and troubleshooting information.
 In the Finder, choose Help > Mac Help. - Check the Apple Support website at www.apple.com/support for the latest troubleshooting information and software updates.

-If your date and time settings keep getting lost
+If your date and time settings get lost repeatedly